Private Security Act 2004 (review)

 VCAT can review certain decisions made by the Chief Commissioner of Police under the Private Security Act 2004 regarding private security licensing and registration.

 This page provides general information and shouldn't be considered as legal advice.
 Seek legal advice if you're unsure about your legal rights.
 Be aware that the law can change.

 Private Security Act 2004 provides for the licensing and registration of certain participants in the private security industry, and regulates the industry to ensure public safety and peace.

 You may be able to apply to VCAT for a review if your interests are affected by a decision of the Chief Commissioner of Police.
 These decisions include:

 - refusing to grant a private security licence or private security registration

 - imposing conditions on a licence or registration

 - refusing to renew a licence or registration

 - refusing to vary a licence or registration

-- cancelling a licence immediately under Section 47(1A) and (1B)
+- cancelling a licence under section 47(1A) or (1B) of the Act

-- taking action under Section 56 or Section 111 in relation to a licence or registration (following an enquiry)
+- taking action under Section 56 or Section 111 relating to a licence or registration (following an enquiry)

 - refusing an application to issue, or imposing a condition on a permit for a non-Victorian applicant

-- making a request for information in the course of conducting an investigation or inquiry, which request is unreasonable or unrelated to the investigation or inquiry.
+- making a request for information in the course of conducting an investigation or inquiry, which is unreasonable or unrelated to the investigation or inquiry.